 The Australian Customs and Border Protection Service manages the security and integrity of Australia's borders.
 It works closely with other government and international agencies, in particular the Australian Federal Police, the Australian Quarantine and Inspection Service, the Department of Immigration and Citizenship and the Department of Defence, to detect and deter unlawful movement of goods and people across the border.

-The Australian Quarantine and Inspection Service (AQIS) manages quarantine controls at Australian borders to minimise the risk of exotic pests and diseases entering the country.
+The Department of Agriculture manages quarantine controls at Australian borders to minimise the risk of exotic pests and diseases entering the country.

 For further information about the Australian Government's departments and their responsibilities visit www.australia.gov.au.